 In all the flows listed in this section, the Security Manager is assumed to be claimed by another Security Manager or to be self-claimed.
 The certificates may have been issued from sources in the cloud.
-As the result, the Security Manager is shown with one certificate authority and an identify certificate.
+As the result, the Security Manager is shown with one certificate authority and an identity certificate.

 Sample Certificates and Policy Entries